studiominsky/home/README.md

-# home
-Studio Minsky homepage.
+Studio Minsky's homepage.
+A creative technology and design studio.